permafrost-dev/phpcsfixer-preset/README.md

 ## Overriding Ruleset Rules

-When creating a `Ruleset` class, you may pass an array of `php-cs-fixer` rules that will add or override the ruleset's default rules.
+When creating a `Ruleset` class, you may pass an array of `php-cs-fixer` rules that add or override the Ruleset's default rules.

 ```php
 <?php